EQUITABLE ACCELERATED LEARNING WORKING GROUP PROJECTS

 ABOUT THESE PROJECTS:

-As part of the Equitable Accelerated Learning project, educators from all over Oregon are working together to address unfinished learning exacerbated by the COVID-19 pandemic.
-These are the projects currently underway.
+As part of the Equitable Accelerated Learning project (ALK-8), educators from all over Oregon worked together to address unfinished learning exacerbated by the COVID-19 pandemic.
+These are the projects funded through ALK-8.

 Return to the Equitable Accelerated Learning page